 In the center of the square stands a statue of Svetozar Miletic, one of the Serbian politicians of the 19th century.

-If you like visiting museums, there are Museum of Vojvodina, Museum of Novi Sad – Foreign art collection, Novi Sad city museum, Pavle Beljanski memorial gallery.
+If you like visiting museums, there is the Museum of Vojvodina, Museum of Novi Sad – Foreign art collection, Novi Sad city museum, Pavle Beljanski memorial gallery.

 This impressive fortress has been referred to as the “Gibraltar of the Danube”.
 The city’s strategic position on the Danube also helped it grow into an important port settlement.